Optimizing Sampling Patterns for Compressed Sensing MRI with Diffusion Generative Models: Methods

-To find a solution, we return to Tweedie's formula from Section~\ref{sec:inverse}.
-For the case of VE SDEs, recall that the noisy signal at time $t$ is given by $p_t(\x_t|\x_0) = \cN(\x_t; \x_0, \sigma_t^2 \I)$, allowing us to use Eq.~\eqref{eq:tweedie} to get a one-step approximation of the denoised posterior mean $\E_{\x_t \sim p_t(\x_t|\x_0)}[\x_0 | \x_t]$.
-We show in \Cref{prop:tweedie} that we can extend Tweedie's formula to include measurements $\y \sim p(\y | \x_0)$.
+In this section, we present a extension to Tweedie's formula that we then use to formulate a simpler alternative to the problem in Eq.~\eqref{eq:meas_learning}.
+For the case of VE SDEs, recall that the noisy signal distribution at time $t$ is given by $p_t(\x_t|\x_0) = \cN(\x_t; \x_0, \sigma_t^2 \I)$, allowing us to use Eq.~\eqref{eq:tweedie} to get a one-step approximation of the denoised posterior mean $\E[\x_0 | \x_t]$.
+We now extend Tweedie's formula to include measurements $\y \sim p(\y | \x_0)$.

 \begin{restatable}[Tweedie's formula with additional measurements]{prop}{tweedie} Let $\x_0 \sim p_0(\x_0)$ be an unknown signal, $\x_t \sim p_t(\x_t | \x_0) = \cN(\x_t; \x_0, \sigma^2_t \I)$ a version of $\x_0$ corrupted by additive Gaussian noise, and $\y \sim p(\y | \x_0)$ some additional measurements of $\x_0$.
 Furthermore, let $\x_t$ and $\y$ be conditionally independent given $\x_0$: $p_t(\x_t | \x_0, \y) = p_t(\x_t | \x_0)$.
 Finally, assume that $p_t(\x_t | \y)$ is supported everywhere.
 Then, the posterior mean of $\x_0$ conditioned on $\x_t$ and $\y$ is given by